Information about voter ID in City elections.

 The Albuquerque City Charter requires voters to present photo identification when voting.

-Once the Election Clerk verifies that the individual is a registered and qualified voter in municipal elections, the voter is required to present photo identification to the Election Clerk containing the voter's name and photograph.
+Once the Election Clerk verifies that the individual is a registered and qualified voter, the voter must present photo identification.

-- Any card issued by a government agency containing the voter's name and photo
+- Government-issued card containing the voter's name and photo

 - Driver's license